 d) Client will not use any data made available to Client by Signal in connection with this Agreement to re-identify any individual to whom that information relates, whether from that information itself or by combination with any other information that might be or become available to Client (unless the information with which the data provided Signal is combined is proprietary to Client);

-e) Client will not provide to Signal (i) any Client Data related to racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual preferences or practices, criminal record, health information, genetic information that is not otherwise health information, or biometric information or templates; or (ii) any Client Data collected from or in connection with any web site, mobile application or other online service that targets or is intended for children younger than age 13 as its primary audience;
+e) Client will not provide to Signal (i) any Personally Identifiable User Data (ii) any Client Data related to racial or ethnic origin, political opinions, membership of a political association, religious beliefs or affiliations, philosophical beliefs, membership of a professional or trade association, membership of a trade union, sexual preferences or practices, criminal record, health information, genetic information that is not otherwise health information, or biometric information or templates; or (iii) any Client Data collected from or in connection with any web site, mobile application or other online service that targets or is intended for children younger than age 13 as its primary audience;

 g) Nothing in this Agreement (including any Order Form(s)) shall limit or prevent Signal from collecting or using data (including Personally Identifiable User Data) that Signal would otherwise collect and process independently of Client’s use of the Platform and Signal Solutions; and